Start a JCM Program

 - Continuing support

 - Opportunities to hear from other groups what has worked in their programs

-Please note: Before planning what you think you want to do and how you want to do it, please try to find out what the people you hope to serve want and need.
+Please note: Before planning find out what the people you hope to serve want and need.
 As you plan when and where to hold an event and what type of activities to include, you learn what will work for everyone.
 Consider the people from your congregation who will benefit, but also consider others with disabilities in the greater community.
-Again, this is an area where we can provide assistance.

 When you hold your first JCM program, don’t be discouraged if there are more volunteers than participants or overwhelmed if you find the challenge of needing more help.
-Pray in either instance, and take time to grow.
+Pray and take time to grow.
 Thank those who came, and continue to look for ways to invite others.

 After each event, you will learn something new for your program.
 You will also continue to find new ways to reach out to the community.

-Our JCM team members continue to be available as a resource for you.
+The JCM team is available as a resource.
 We continue to offer volunteer workshops to provide opportunities to increase your knowledge about this outreach ministry, share your experiences and learn from others.